r-lib/usethis/README.md

 ## Code of Conduct

-Please note that the ‘usethis’ project is released with a [Contributor Code of Conduct](https://usethis.r-lib.org/CODE_OF_CONDUCT.html).
+Please note that the usethis project is released with a [Contributor Code of Conduct](https://usethis.r-lib.org/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.